OrangeAVA/Ultimate-Python-Libraries-for-Data-Analysis-and-Visualization/README.md

-# Mastering Large Language Models with Python
+# Ultimate Python Libraries for Data Analysis and Visualization
-Mastering Large Language Models with Python, published by Orange, AVA™
+Ultimate Python Libraries for Data Analysis and Visualization, published by Orange, AVA™